 - A static web page means that a web page does not contain interactive content on the webpage, whereas a dynamic web page means a web page that contains interactive content.

-- HTML has to be learnt first before learning PHP.
+- HTML has to be learned first before learning PHP.

-- PHP Syntax is similar to C, JAVA, and Perl language.
+PHP Syntax is similar to C, JAVA, and Perl language.
 But it’s not mandatory to learn those languages to learn PHP.
-In fact PHP is lot more similar to ASP (Active Server Pages).
+In fact, PHP is a lot more similar to ASP (Active Server Pages).
 ASP is the Microsoft’s version of PHP.
-If PHP is learnt, learning ASP will become easy and vice versa
+If PHP is learned, learning ASP will become easy and vice versa